vitaly-los/vim/shortcuts.md

 Ctrl-x Ctrl-f   " insert a file name
 Ctrl-x Ctrl-]   " insert from tags (must have tags) Ctrl-x Ctrl-o   " insert from omnicompletion.
 Filetype specific.
 Ctrl-o          " You'll be in insert-normal sub-mode.
 You can do one normal mode command.
 Some things you can do:
 Ctrl-o zz       " center window
 Ctrl-o H/M/L    " jump to top/middle/bottom window
 Ctrl-o 'a       " jump to mark 'a'
+Ctrl+d          " Auto indent shift + tabs
+Ctrl+t          " Auto indent tabs
 ```

 ### Search, jump ###